 If after reading the pros and cons, you decide that outsourcing is for your organization, you might want to consider some additional ways to help you manage your team.
 Resource management software such as Ganttic gives you a number of advantages which keeps the cons of outsourcing even lower.

-Find out how resource planning software can help you manage your team by taking a tour of Ganttic or signing up for a personalized one-to-one demo.
+Find out how resource planning software can help you manage your team by taking a tour of Ganttic or booking a personalized one-to-one demo.

 You no longer need to perform all of your company’s operations and functions in-house.